pdt1806/DisLife/README.md

 ## 🔒 Security and Considerations

-### API Key
+### Password

-- The API key you set is only used to connect to your own server, not ours.
+- The password you set is only used to connect to your own server, not ours.
 You can change it anytime.
-- It's not encrypted, so avoid using DisLife on untrusted Wi-Fi (like public hotspots).
+- Ensure that your server connection uses HTTPS to prevent exposing your password to potential attackers.

 ### Image Storage